What’s Trending in Tech?

 Defining a club brand is a tricky process, partly because many clubs can’t establish their brands in the same way that businesses do.
 “A club brand is usually loftier than a company brand because they don’t have a lot of external communications or advertising in the traditional sense.
 It is more about how the club is viewed by the marketplace and prospective members,” says John Snellinger, Chambers’ Vice President and Director of Planning.
 When it comes to clubs, brand, culture, and perceptions intertwine so seamlessly that it can be difficult to tell them apart.

 So if perception is brand for clubs, how can clubs begin to understand how both current and prospective members perceive them?
 They can start by engaging strategic planners, who utilize a wide variety of methods to gauge perceptions within the membership and around the community.
-But none of a strategic planner’s tools are more powerful than focus groups and surveys.
+And none of a strategic planner’s tools are more powerful than focus groups and surveys.

 Focus groups often mark the initial stage of the planning process for clubs with larger memberships.
 The group is asked a variety of questions, including who the local competition is and how the community regards the club.
 Sometimes strategic planners will create a focus group of prospective members and will even suggest contacting former prospective members to ask why they passed on joining the club.
 This gives planners an idea of whether the club is more golf centric, family centric, dining centric, etc., while also offering club stakeholders a peek into what people love (and don’t love) about their establishment.